pvass24/aws-modernization-with-neon/content/2_ModuleTwo/22_SelfPacedNeonTwinDeploySetUp.md

 ---
-title: "Self-Guided Setup Instructions" # MODIFY THIS TITLE
+title: "Neon Twin Deploy Workshop Setup Instructions (Co-hosted)" # MODIFY THIS TITLE
 chapter: true
 weight: 1 # MODIFY THIS VALUE TO REFLECT THE ORDERING OF THE MODULES
 ---